Orlando International Airport People Movers: Gate Links

 The Gate Links (formerly branded as shuttles or APMs) connect the landside of terminals A and B with the four satellite airside concourses.
 Each Gate Link system consists of two guideways that carry a three-car train each.
 The trains shuttle back and forth between the terminal and their respective airsides.
 The stations at the main terminal and the airsides use the Spanish solution: passengers board on an island platform between the two guideways and disembark on side platforms.

 Since Airside 4 is the primary concourse for international flights, its system is set up so that when international flights arrive, terminal-bound passengers are not “secure”, while airside-bound passengers have gone through security screening.
 Only one set of doors are open at a time, and trains receive a security inspection before boarding secure departing passengers to the airside.
 This eliminates the need for international arriving passengers to go through additional security screening before heading to the main terminal.

-Currently, Airsides 1 and 3 use a fleet of Mitsubishi Crystal Mover Urbanismo-22 vehicles.
-Airside 2 and 4 shuttle systems use Bombardier CX-100 vehicles.
+Currently, Airsides 1 and 3 use a fleet of Mitsubishi Crystal Mover Urbanismo-22 vehicles, while the lines serving Airside 2 and 4 shuttle systems use Bombardier CX-100 vehicles.
 Orlando Mayor Buddy Dyer delivers greetings on all of the airside shuttles.